RingierIMU/rtc_23_zk/README.md

     Notice there's a 'witness' file created now that has the steps of the computation.

-5. Now we're ready to generate our proof based on our witness.
+6. Now we're ready to generate our proof based on our witness.

     ```
     ~/zokrates generate-proof
     ```

-6. We're ready to generate our Verifier smart contract!
-    ```
-    ~/zokrates export-verifier
-    ```

-    Notice that this generated a verifier.sol contract.